RobotMa/CarND-Behavioral-Cloning/writeup_template.md

 ![alt text][image2]

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to drive back to the lane once it deviates.
-These images show what a recovery looks like starting from ... :
+These images show what a recovery looks like starting from the 1st to 3rd:

 ![alt text][image3]
 ![alt text][image4]